Working Together, Building Healthier Future…Since 1989

-We are a national, non-governmental organisation established in 1989 and registered in 1991, with a headquarter in Ibadan and three other offices in Abuja, Lagos, and collaborate with State Ministry of Health across the 36 states plus FCT.
+We are a national, non-governmental organisation established in 1989 and registered in 1991, with a headquarter in Ibadan and four other offices in Abuja, Lagos, and collaborate with State Ministry of Health across the 36 states plus FCT.
 Our mission is to initiate, promote and implement in partnership with other organisations, developmental, HIV & AIDS, SRH and family planning program and interventions for young people and adult through capacity building, technical assistance, operations research, and evaluation to improve the quality of life in Nigeria and elsewhere in Africa.